 To be considered for admission candidates require the following:

-To enroll as a bachelor’s degree candidate, a student must have earned their GED or high school diploma, with a minimum GPA of 2.50* supported by official transcripts.
-Official transcripts must be submitted no later than 16 weeks after the start of the program.
-If official transcripts are not submitted on or before the 16th week into the program, the student will be dismissed.
-Bachelor’s degree candidates will enroll in and pay for one semester at a time with a separate enrollment agreement.
+To enroll as a bachelor’s degree candidate, a student must have earned their GED or high school diploma.
+Proof of graduation from high school or GED must be submitted no later than 16 weeks after the start of the program.
+If proof of graduation from high school or GED is not submitted on or before the 16th week into the program, the student will be dismissed.
+Bachelor’s degree candidates will enroll in and pay for one semester at a time.
 Students may access their first course, a noncredit Orientation, shortly after the initial enrollment is processed.
 Students must receive a passing grade in this course, and their official transcripts must be approved, in order to maintain their student status.

 All degree program and undergraduate/graduate certificate students are required to have access to a computer with MSWord®, PowerPoint®, and Excel®, and video recording software.
 Students must also have Internet access and an active e-mail address.